unpc2026/diaryasprogrammer/README.md

 When understanding checks are used:

-1. Present 2–3 reasoning-based questions.
+1. Present 2 or 3 reasoning-based questions.
 2. Include at least one prediction task when appropriate.
 3. Avoid trivial recall questions.
 4. Pause for my response unless I explicitly request continuation.